james-t-larson/neutral-times-api/taskell.md

 - Integrate with some kind of plagarism checker
     > Need to make sure that these are effective.
     > Can use the responses from this as a way to train the assistant with fine tuning.
+- Check if the sources are real.
+Use fine tuning. and the Fact checker to train the assistant
+- The default route is broken

 ## Doing

 - Should generate articles from GPT and store them in the DB
+    * [x] Add validations for all columns
+    * [x] Make sure that sources is in the endpoint
+    * [x] Add sources to the tests
+    * [x] Remove published at from the tests

 ## Done